NicknameAlwaystaken/Bounce-Climber/GAMEMANUAL.md

 #### Explanation

-In this gamemode you aim to climb upwards while staying in the camera view.
+<font color="blue">In this gamemode you aim to climb upwards while staying in the camera view.
 Camera keeps accelerating up faster.
-If you fall behind of the camera/out of view you will lose life/die.
+If you fall behind of the camera/out of view you will lose life/die.</font>

 #### Still images